D3Engineering/d3-jetson-bsp/doc/D3-Jetson-NX-Carrier-Bringup.md

 ## 3. Flash the SoM Using SDKManager

-Open NVIDIA SDKManager on the host, this can be downloaded for Ubuntu 16.04 and 18.04 from NVIDIA's website.
+Open NVIDIA SDKManager on the host, this can be downloaded for Ubuntu 20.04, 18.04 or 16.04 from NVIDIA's website.
 When opening NVIDIA SDKManager on the host system, the program will show the option to select the type of SoM connected.
-If the SoM that has a micro SD slot on it, select the "Jetson NX Devkit" option.
+If the SoM has a micro SD slot on it, select the "Jetson NX Devkit" option.
 If the SoM does **not** have a micro SD slot, select the production "Jetson NX" option.